RASST: Retrieval-Augmented Simultaneous Speech Translation: Related Works

 \section{Related Works}

-\paragraph{SST with LLM} Recent work shows that simultaneous speech translation (SST) can achieve markedly higher translation quality when large language models (LLMs) serve as the backbone~\citep{ahmad-etal-2024-findings}. \citet{koshkin-etal-2024-transllama} adapt an LLM to SST by finetuning on a small set of synthetic translation trajectories. \citet{ouyang-etal-2025-infinisst} further scale this idea with an interleaving architecture that supports efficient inference over unbounded speech streams. \citet{fu2025efficientadaptivesimultaneousspeech} study similar architectures and propose alternative training strategies and data-synthesis pipelines. \citet{guo2025streamuniachievingstreamingspeech} propose a unified model for streaming transcription and translation, introducing a truncation mechanism that prunes historical speech and text based on automatically transcribed inputs.
-However, most existing SST systems still struggle with domain-specific terminology even using LLMs, whereas \method integrates a terminology retriever into the SST process to translate specialized terms more accurately and reliably.
+\paragraph{SST with LLM} Recent work shows that simultaneous speech translation (SST) achieves markedly higher quality when large language models (LLMs) serve as the backbone~\citep{ahmad-etal-2024-findings}. \citet{koshkin-etal-2024-transllama} adapt an LLM to SST via finetuning on synthetic translation trajectories, and \citet{ouyang-etal-2025-infinisst} scale this idea with an interleaving architecture for unbounded speech streams. \citet{fu2025efficientadaptivesimultaneousspeech} explore alternative training strategies and data-synthesis pipelines, while \citet{guo2025streamuniachievingstreamingspeech} unify streaming transcription and translation with a truncation mechanism that prunes history based on transcribed inputs.
+However, these systems still struggle with domain-specific terminology and \method addresses this by integrating a terminology retriever directly into the SST process.